-Assessment penalties for late/non-submission and non-attendance
+6.5 Assessment penalties for late/non-submission and non-attendance

-- 6.6.2 Late Submission, Non-Submission and Non-Attendance without valid circumstances all carry fixed penalties which are outlined in 6A Standard Assessment Regulations.
+6.5.1 Late Submission, Non-Submission and Non-Attendance without valid circumstances all carry fixed penalties which are outlined in 6A - Standard Assessment Regulations.
 The relevant penalty is always applied directly to the individual piece of assessment regardless of the unit structure.
-Therefore, an assessment penalty may be attached to a formal element mark which shows on the Board Report or it could relate to a sub-element mark which contributes towards a formal element mark but does not appear on the Board Report. - 6.6.3 There are three possible outcomes for the submission of coursework: - 1.
-Submission - The work is submitted on time by the submission deadline; - Late Submission\ Written coursework/artefact\\ is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - 3.
-Non-Submission - The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above. - \Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission. - \\ The Programme Team determines what constitutes an artefact. - 6.6.4 There are two possible outcomes for the sitting of an exam: - 1.
-Attendance The examination is sat at the agreed time on the agreed date; - 2.
-Non Attendance The examination is not sat. - 6.6.5 In the case of Late Submission, Non-Submission and Non-Attendance the following assessment penalties apply: - Late Submission penalty\ the work is awarded a maximum mark of 40% (UG) / 50% (PG) / Pass (for pass/fail assessments, UG and PG); - 2.
-Non-Submission/Non-Attendance penalty the work is awarded a mark of zero (0%) - 6.6.6 The Late submission rule applies to the first attempt in repeat mode or any subsequent attempt taken as a first attempt in repeat mode due to mitigation. - 6.6.7 The Late Submission rule only applies to the submission of written coursework/artefacts and does not apply to other types of coursework which require attendance on a given date such as an in-class test or a presentation.
+Therefore, an assessment penalty may be attached to a formal element mark which shows on the Board Report

+6.5.2 There are three possible outcomes for the submission of coursework:

+- 1. Submission - The work is submitted on time by the submission deadline; - Late Submission Written coursework/artefact is submitted within 72 hours of the submission deadline (first submission/submission as if for the first time only); - 3.
+Non-Submission - The work is submitted after 72 hours of the submission deadline, is not submitted at all, or does not meet the description in point 2. above.

+Failure to complete other types of coursework which require attendance on a given date such as an in-class test or a presentation will be treated as a non-submission.

+The Programme Team determines what constitutes an artefact.

+- 6.5.3 There are two possible outcomes for the sitting of an exam: - Attendance The examination is sat at the agreed time on the agreed date; Non Attendance The examination is not sat.

+- 6.5.4 The Late submission rule applies to the first attempt in repeat mode or any subsequent attempt taken as a first attempt in repeat mode due to exceptional circumstances. - 6.5.5 The Late Submission rule only applies to the submission of written coursework/artefacts and does not apply to other types of coursework which require attendance on a given date such as an in-class test or a presentation.
 If these are not completed on time, they will be treated as a Non-Submission and awarded a mark of zero (0%).
 It also does not apply to reassessments that are submitted late.